 Cassie Wolfe, a graduating School Counseling student, received the Audrey Moore Excellence in Leadership Award.

-Kate Jones, graduate student in IPFW's Special Education Program wins two awards!
+Kate Jones, graduate student in IPFW's Special Education Program, wins several awards!

 ASGW Board recently voted unanimously to honor Amy Nitza as the 2015 Association for Specialist in Group Work Fellow!
 Her exemplary leadership and service to the organization in conjunction with her outstanding contributions to the field of group work in both research and practice have clearly positioned her among the best in the profession.